 Furthermore, it gives you insight into when you may experience downtimes, which result in payments to employees who have almost nothing to do.
 Similarly, it lets you know when your company may have a busy period where business is moving fast and you may have to pay overtime to those who work at this time.

-By using revenue forecasting, you can plan your production so that it’s evenly spread.
+By implementing a revenue forecasting process, you can plan your production so that it’s evenly spread.

 7. Investor Interest